Fowlpox is a slow-spreading viral infection of chickens and turkeys. Fowlpox is an economically important disease of commercial poultry.

-The complete nucleotide sequence of the genome of fowlpox virus, canarypox virus, and some other avianpox viruses have been determined.
-This information is useful to compare the sequences of selected genes of other avian poxviruses as well as in their phylogenic analysis.
+The complete nucleotide sequences of the genomes of fowlpox virus, canarypox virus, and some other avian poxviruses have been determined.
+This information is useful for comparing the sequences of selected genes of other avian poxviruses as well as in their phylogenetic analysis.

-Naturally infected or vaccinated birds develop both humoral and cell-mediated immune responses.
+Naturally infected and vaccinated birds develop both humoral and cell-mediated immune responses.
 Humoral immune response can be measured by ELISA, agar gel precipitation (AGP), or virus neutralization tests.
-AGP is a very simple and convenient test, but its sensitivity is low compared with ELISA.
+AGP is a very simple and convenient test; however, its sensitivity is low compared with ELISA.

 Vaccinated birds should be examined 1 week later for swelling and scab formation (“take”) at the site of vaccination.
-Absence of “take” indicates lack of potency of vaccine, passive or acquired immunity, or improper vaccination.
-Revaccination with another serial lot of vaccine may be indicated.
+Absence of vaccine take indicates lack of potency of vaccine, passive or acquired immunity, or improper vaccination.
+Revaccination (with another vaccine lot number) may be indicated.